Somniphobia

 The document we printed and hung up.

-Here is a short video that gives an overview of the combat system and the work I put into it.
-It also includes some specific examples of changes made and how the systems work internally.
+3 minute video that gives an overview of the combat system and the work I put into it, including some specific examples

 Designing Rogue-Like Mechanics